HansjoergW/sec-fincancial-statement-data-set/README.md

 This is the same information that you see when you browse the "index_reports" table as described above under **Using the index db with a db browser**.

-Next, we will see how we can get read the detailed information for a report.
-For instance, how we can reproduce the content of the primary financial statements of a report (BalanceSheet, IncomeStatement, CashFlow).
+Next, we will see how we can read the detailed information for a report.
+For instance, how you can reproduce the content of the primary financial statements of a report (BalanceSheet, IncomeStatement, CashFlow).

 ### Module `reportreading`

+___
-(Note: the code in this chapter is available in the module `secfsdstools._9_examples.examplecreportreading`)
+**Note:** the code in this chapter is available in the module `secfsdstools._9_examples.examplecreportreading`.
+___

-The ReportReader class enables as to access the real data of a report.
+The ReportReader class enables us to access the real data of a report.
 It provides two class methods which help to create a ReportReader either by the unique report id "adsh" or by an instance of IndexReport (which is returned by one of the methods shown in the last section).